Frequently Asked Questions

 The SAA is open to all Shakespeare scholars and to any other persons to whom the study of Shakespeare is important.
 Membership is reserved to those who have paid current dues to the Association and who observe SAA policies and guidelines.

 SAA members can attend the Annual Meetings, vote and be elected to serve, and enjoy other benefits.
-Click to find out about member benefits including member discounts.
+Click the tab Benefits under Membership in the main menu above to find out more.

 Click the Join or Renew button on your left to become a member.